alf45tar/ix4-300d/README.md

 <Tab> moves; <Space> selects; <Enter> activates buttons
 ```

 Go through the process as shown on screen.

+Partioning the drives can be a little bit trickly but it depends by number of drives and the planned use of the NAS.
+My partition schema is exaplained in a separate section.

 You will receive an error related to `grub` installation at the end.
 ```
 [            (1*installer)  2 shell  3 shell  4- log           ][ Sep 09 10:48 ]